What Is A Buffer Stock?

-It was established in China in the first century with the aim of stabilizing supply by means of purchasing grains during good years and getting the same distributed to regions that are facing shortages.
+In the first century, China established it to stabilize supply using purchasing grains during good years and distributed the same to regions facing shortages.
 Henry A. Wallace revived this idea from the history of Chinese culture.

 #3 – Eu Cap or Common Agricultural Policy

-This policy comprised of minimum prices for multiple foodstuffs.
-This encouraged oversupply of various foodstuffs.
-As a result of this phenomenon, the EU was left with no choice other than buying the surplus.
+This policy consisted of minimum prices for multiple foodstuffs, which encouraged oversupply.
+As a result of this phenomenon, the EU was left with no choice other than to buy the surplus.
 The surplus was then stored in huge warehouses.
-However, this scheme turned out to be a failure since it became highly expensive for the participants to continue purchasing the surplus.
+However, this scheme turned out to fail since it became highly expensive for the participants to continue purchasing the surplus.
 Also, there was hardly any shortage.
-At least, the EU was compelled to implement quotas in order to limit the excess of supplies and common agricultural policy was slowly reformed in order to minimize the overall targeted minimum prices.
+At least, this compelled the EU to implement quotas to limit the excess of supplies and slowly reform common agricultural policy to minimize the overall targeted minimum prices.

 The importance of the buffer stock system is realized during the fixation of procurement targets.
-Buffers stocks are excess of stocks of food items that are stored in the godowns.
-This system helps in the even distribution of food items in various parts of a particular country.
-These food stocks can be taken into use for satisfying the food requirements during the time when there is a fall in production levels on account of diseases in crops, or due to extreme weather conditions such as droughts and floods.
-It helps in regulating and controlling prices constantly.
-With this system, sending food supplies to areas in distress on time gets really convenient.
+Buffer stocks are excess stocks of food items stored in the godowns.
+This system helps evenly distribute food items to various parts of a country.
+These food stocks can be used to satisfy the food requirements when there is a fall in production levels due to diseases in crops or extreme weather conditions such as droughts and floods.
+Moreover, it helps in regulating and controlling prices constantly.
+With this system, sending food supplies to areas in distress on time gets convenient.

 Some of the advantages are given below:

-- It helps in the regulation of food supplies and eliminates or minimizes the probabilities of food shortages too.
+- It helps regulate food supplies and eliminates or minimizes the probabilities of food shortages.

-- It helps in eliminating the probabilities of a sudden drop in price levels that have the tendency of putting farmers out of business and even leads to a rise in the unemployment level.
-It helps the farmers in maintaining their incomes by regulating the price levels.
+- It helps eliminate the probability of a sudden drop in price levels that tend to put farmers out of business and even leads to a rise in unemployment.
+It allows farmers to maintain their incomes by regulating the price levels.

-- Buffer stock scheme allows the government to earn tremendous profits by allowing the same to purchase stocks during a glut and sell off those stocks during a shortage.
+- Buffer stock scheme allows the government to earn tremendous profits by purchasing stocks during a glut and selling off those stocks during a shortage.

 Some of the disadvantages are given below:

-- This system might require the government to collect higher taxes to cope up with the costs of buying in excess.
+- This system might require the government to collect higher taxes from coping with the costs of excess buying.

-- There are certain perishable goods that cannot be stored in a buffer’s stock system such as milk, meat, etc.
+- Certain perishable goods cannot be stored in a buffer stock system, such as milk, meat, etc.

 - This scheme might generate administration costs.

-- Government agencies might not always have the adequate and correct information and therefore, it might tricky to learn whether there is any surplus or not.
+- Government agencies might not always have adequate and correct information, and therefore, it might be tricky to learn whether there is any surplus or not.

-This has been a guide to buffer stock and its meaning.
-Here we discuss examples and differences between buffer stock & safety stock along with advantages and disadvantages.
+This has been a guide to what is Buffer Stock.
+We explain its examples, how to calculate, vs safety stock, purpose, importance, advantages & disadvantages.
 You may learn more about financing from the following articles –